 - Have a clear purpose: there may be several issues it solves, but you need to stay focused on the main problem/ need it addresses.
-It will help the development process and the communication, as well.
+It will help the development process and communication, as well.

-- Scalability: be prepared to operate with large volumes of patients data and store data securely.
+- Scalability: be prepared to operate with large volumes of patient data and store data securely.
 Maybe it won’t happen fast, but it will come.
 And then, you wouldn’t want the software (and the system) to fail.
 Integrate this particularity from the very start of designing your health app.

 - Integration: if you build a mobile health app, consider the integration with various devices.
 IoT is even more present and will continue to grow, so make sure you are on the right ship.

 - Be different: with almost 50K healthcare apps in the apps market, you need to have a clear differentiator.
 It may need to be addressed, the way it solves a problem, a different approach for customized healthcare, the design, and the user experience.
 Make sure it is clear for you, your team, and the users.